bm4cs/papers/2019-expdev-heap-overflow-prevention/paper.md

 * In between, and for combinations of large and small requests, it does the best it can trying to meet both goals at once.
 * For very large requests (>= 128KB by default), it relies on system memory mapping (`mmap`) facilities, if supported.

+TODO: Include decision tree image of malloc implementation.

 When a chunk is requested, the *first-fit algorithm* will try to find the first chunk that is both free and large enough.
 Or more concretely @how2heap shows how this deterministic behaviour can be used to control the data at a previously freed allocation:

 ```c
 #include <stdio.h>